-In Figure \ref{results_graph}, we show our results on the SCALER hardware.
-As shown in ($\mathbf{A}$)-($\mathbf{C}$), we were able to track the grasping force of a stiff object (i.e., bouldering hold), as well as compliant objects (i.e., paper towel and a soft ball).
-In ($\mathbf{D}$) we show a lower H2 norm with auto-tuning (blue) compared to not using auto-tuning (orange) (this was done on the paper towel seen in ($\mathbf{B}$)).
+As shown in ($\mathbf{A}$)-($\mathbf{C}$) in Fig. \ref{results_1}, we were able to track the grasping force of a stiff object, or bouldering hold, as well as compliant objects, or paper towel and a soft ball.
+We show the tuning results in ($\mathbf{D}$), where we see a lower H2 norm with auto-tuning (blue) compared to not using auto-tuning (orange), using the bouldering hold as seen in ($\mathbf{A}$) as our example.
 Additionally, without auto-tuning the system diverges and becomes unstable as shown by the large peaks.
-In ($\mathbf{E}$) we show how the auto-tuner updates the admittance controller gains (here we only update $M_{d}$ and $D_{d}$), which show that both gains (initialized at 0.1) converge to a constant value once the controller becomes stable (i.e., follows the reference trajectory).
-We also show in $\mathbf{(F)}$ how the $K_{p}$ spring constant (here just a single value) changes as the the gripper is increasing its grasping force (where eventually it reaches a very high value as the gripper's change in position decreases with respect to increasing grasping force).
+In ($\mathbf{E}$) we show how the auto-tuner updates the admittance controller gains, here we only update $M_{d}$ and $D_{d}$, which show that both gains initialized at 0.1 converge to a constant value once the controller becomes stable or follows the reference trajectory.
+We also show in $\mathbf{(F)}$ how the $K_{p}$ spring constant, here just a single value, changes as the gripper is increasing its grasping force, where eventually it reaches a very high value as the gripper's change in position decreases with respect to increasing grasping force.
 Lastly, we note that the auto-tuner only needed 0.8 seconds to converge to optimal gains for this test.